validatedpatterns/docs/industrial-edge/troubleshooting.md

 You can attempt to run the extraction outside of `make install`.
 Ensure that you have logged in to the cluster (via `oc login` or by exporting a suitable KUBECONFIG:

-- Run `make argosecret` in the base directory of your industrial-edge repo fork.
+- Run `make secret` in the base directory of your industrial-edge repo fork.

 __Running the "seed" pipeline to populate the image registries for the manuela-tst-all namespace and the edge/factory namespaces (manuela-stormshift-messaging, manuela-line-dashboard etc.).__